 - Lemon, rosemary, mustard, and horseradish give the sauce a spicy, savory edge.

-To round out the meal, toss small potatoes and broccoli in a couple teaspoons of olive oil, spread in a single layer on a baking sheet.
+Toss small potatoes and broccoli in a couple teaspoons of olive oil, spread in a single layer on a baking sheet.
 Cut the vegetables to similar size to keep cooking times the same and roast the vegetables while the pork chops are cooking.
-In about 30-minutes, dinner is served.
+In about 30-minutes more, dinner is served.

 With pork, a 3-ounce portion (about the size of a deck of cards) is an excellent source of protein and several B vitamins.
 These energy-boosters help you manage your hectic nights and appealing, good-for-you foods make you feel even better.